MLOps-Demo/production-optimization/README.md

-# ML-Observability with Grafana and Prometheus
+# ML-Observability with Grafana and Prometheus in Kubernetes

 This repository provides an example setup for monitoring an ML system deployed on Kubernetes.